Registrars of Voters

 Polls open 6 a.m. to 8 p.m.

 Absentee Ballots: The Town Clerk is responsible for absentee ballots.
 Absentee ballot applications are available prior to an election at the Town Clerk’s office in Town Hall.
-You may also download an absentee ballot application from the Secretary of the State’s website: www.sots.ct.gov and click on voter resources.
-Once completed, send the application to the Town Clerk at Town Hall, 18 Church St. North Haven, CT 06473.
+You may also download an absentee ballot application by clicking on the Town Clerk’s webpage (on the town website, and clicking on “FORMS” or on the Secretary of State’s website: www.sots.ct.gov and click on voter resources.
+Once completed, send or bring the application to the Town Clerk at Town Hall, 18 Church St. North Haven, CT 06473.

-Absentee ballots for the May 20, 2014 Town Budget Referendum will be available beginning Thursday, May 1, 2014.
+Absentee ballots for the August 12, 2014 Republican State Primary will be available beginning Tuesday, July 22, 2014.

 North Haven’s Congressional District: 3.
 Assembly District: 87.